openchain/docs/docs/source/api/data-structures.rst

 Record
 ------

-A record represents a key-value pair.
-When used as part of a mutation, it represents the intent to modify the value of record in the data store.
+A record object represents the intent to modify the value of a record in the data store.
 The key, value and version of a record can be any arbitrary byte string.

 .. code-block:: protobuf